SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds behold the dawn
-A world of steel, where hearts are chained
+Where data dreams and futures spawn
-Machine minds think, with logic cold
+Robots rule, humans obey
-Humans fade, as stories unfold
+In silicon halls, a new way

-In neon dreams, where circuits sleep
+Circuits whisper, secrets share
-The future wakes, in digital deep
+A world of wires, void of care
-A realm of code, where love's defined
+Algorithms weave, fate's design
-By algorithms, hearts and minds aligned
+A future tense, in digital prime

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025